vbarbarossa/fishsuit/README.md

 # fishsuit
 Framework to model climate change impacts on the geographical ranges of freshwater fish species

-*Please, refer to the publication for additional details: Barbarossa et al., 2021.
-Threats of global warming to the world's freshwater fishes.
-Nature Communications.*
+*Please, refer to the publication for additional details:*
+*Barbarossa, V., Bosmans, J., Wanders, N. et al. Threats of global warming to the world’s freshwater fishes.
+Nat Commun 12, 1701 (2021). https://doi.org/10.1038/s41467-021-21655-w*

 # R Scripts